-Maryland voting guide: What to know about early voting, mail-in ballots
+Maryland voting guide: What to know about voting on Election Day

 When is Election Day, and what is on the ballot in Maryland?

 The presidential contest has dwarfed attention paid to the rest of the Nov.
-3 ballot, which includes all eight of the state’s congressional races, Baltimore mayor and city council and ballot initiatives on sports betting and the state budget process, as well as a handful of other local races and issues.
+3 ballot, which includes all eight of the state’s congressional races, Baltimore mayor and city council races, and ballot initiatives on sports betting and the state budget process, as well as a handful of other local races and issues.
 Maryland’s state legislature and most municipal and county offices will not be on the ballot.

 What if I requested a ballot by mail?

 More than 40 percent of Maryland voters asked for mail-in ballots by the Oct.
 20 deadline, and election data released Oct.
-23 showed more than half of those 1.67 million ballots have been processed as returned.
+29 showed 67 percent of those 1.67 million ballots have been processed as returned.
 Voters who requested e-delivery of their blank ballots started receiving links to download them on Sept.
 24. Additional ballots will be shipped and emailed on a rolling basis as requests for them are processed.

 When and where can I drop off my ballot?

-Completed ballots can be returned by mail or in person to local elections offices or deposited into one of 282 drop-off boxes distributed around the state, including one at each of the early voting centers.
+Completed ballots can be returned by mail or in person to local elections offices or deposited into one of 282 drop-off boxes distributed around the state, including one at each of the early-voting centers.
 You must return your ballot to a box within your home county.
-The first wave of boxes were installed beginning Sept.
-28. A full list of drop-box locations and anticipated installation dates is here.
+After Oct.
+28, election officials recommend using a drop box instead of the U.S. Postal Service to ensure the ballot is counted in a timely fashion.

 What if I haven’t registered to vote?

-The deadline to register online in advance of Election Day was 9 p.m. on Oct.
-13.

-But you can still register to vote in-person at early-voting centers starting Oct.
+You can still register to vote in-person at early-voting centers starting Oct.
 26 or at Election Day voting centers on Nov.
-3. You will also need to document where you live.
+3. You will need to bring a document proving where you live.
+A driver’s license or utility bill will work.

 Unsure whether you are registered or whether your information is up to date?
 You can look it up.